May 2025 - Run Club Menlo Park Receives Proclamation from City of Menlo Park - Click Here

 -Danita G.

-After each set of intervals/laps, the girls would also write down something for which they are grateful or ask a teammate a question to learn more about them.
+After each set of intervals/laps, the runners would also write down something for which they are grateful or ask a teammate a question to learn more about them.

 Thanks to the Nate Lipscomb Memorial Scholarship fund, Run Club is able to provide